Event Organizer Resources

 Event Considerations

-• Events are encouraged to accommodate as many participants as possible, but can be offered for a targeted audience including students within a particular academic program or student group.
+• Events are encouraged to accommodate as many participants as possible, but can be offered for a targeted audience including Full-Time MBA, Executive MBA, and/or MS Students

 • Organizers are encouraged to record the event in order to make it accessible to all participants to refer back to.